Syndica/sig/docs/benchmarks.md

 - benchmark results are written to csv in `results/`
     - this includes the average stats and the raw runtimes

+### dev note

+if you want to support multiple return values, you need to include BenchTimeUnits as the first parameter to know what time unit we are expecting.

 ### example output

 #### average stats